The Role of Additives in Motor Oil Performance

 Additives

 help lubricants withstand extreme operating environments.
 Even the best base oil cannot protect as well against the effects of heat, shearing forces, chemical and water dilution, corrosion and wear particles.
-In short, additives make good base oils better.
-They give good base oils the performance benefits consumers expect, such as multi-grade performance, extended drain intervals and extreme-pressure performance.
+In short, additives enhance lubricant funtioning by performing two critical functions:

 • Antioxidants reduce the tendency for oil to react with oxygen and reduce sludge buildup.
+Oxidaton can increase viscosity, acid content, sludge and other deposits while simultaneously depleting additives.

 • Dispersants help suspend and disperse contaminants in the oil to keep engine surfaces free of sludge and deposits.
 They fight the build-up of corrosive acids and are most efficient at controlling low-temperature deposits.
+By keeping contaminants suspended within the lubricant, sludge, varnish and other carbon deposits are prevented from forming on engine parts.

 • Extreme-Pressure Additives coat metal surfaces to help prevent close-contact components from seizing under extreme pressure.
 They are activated by high temperatures and high loads to react with the metal’s surface to form a sacrificial wear layer on components.